⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 51.03 | Measures the price paid for a dollar of earnings, reflecting how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 63.84 | The trailing twelve-month Price-to-Earnings ratio measures the current share price relative to the company's earnings per share over the past year, indicating how much investors are willing to pay per unit of earnings. |

-| Price/Book (MRQ) | 0.27 | Measures how much investors are willing to pay for each dollar of book value, indicating valuation relative to the company's net assets. |
+| Price/Book (MRQ) | 2.34 | The Price-to-Book ratio for the most recent quarter compares the market value to the book value of equity, indicating how much investors are willing to pay for each dollar of net assets. |

-| EV/EBITDA | 18.31 | Compares the enterprise value of a company to its earnings before interest, taxes, depreciation, and amortization, often used to value companies with high debt or varying capital structures. |
+| EV/EBITDA | 21.32 | Enterprise Value to EBITDA measures the total value of a company relative to its earnings before interest, taxes, depreciation, and amortization, often used for valuing capital-intensive businesses.
+GDS Holdings has experienced negative net income in recent years, making this ratio applicable. |

-| Return on Equity (TTM) | 0.05 | Measures the net income returned as a percentage of shareholder equity, indicating how efficiently the company generates profits from shareholder investments. |
+| Return on Equity (TTM) | 0.05 | The trailing twelve-month Return on Equity measures the net income generated for each dollar of shareholders' equity, reflecting the company's efficiency in generating profits from equity investments. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |